So what can you do?

 Translating benefits to costs

 A 2020 Policygenius survey on health insurance literacy found that around one in four Americans avoided care because they didn’t know what their health insurance plan covered, and more than 8% of respondents said they avoided COVID-19 testing, treatment and care because they were unsure whether it was covered.

 When it comes to calculating what your health benefits will actually cost you, you must be able to predict which healthcare services you will likely use in the coming year, understand the costs of those services, and then factor the total cost of those services alongside the cost of your monthly premiums, your deductible, copayments, and coinsurance.
 In other words— it’s a lot of calculating.

 Again, provide real-world examples in your plan overviews (or ask your carrier to!) to help your people conceptualize what they may be responsible for if they experience a health concern.

-We put together some tried-and-true ways to make this year’s Open Enrollment your most effective and engaging yet.
+We put together some ways to make this year’s Open Enrollment your most effective and engaging yet.
 Check them out, and share your favorite Open Enrollment tips and tricks with us on LinkedIn and Twitter.

 Health Plans: The Simpler, The Better Health plans don’t have to be complicated.
 In fact, complexity is often counterproductive.